zhangbsn-gt/developer.gov.sg/collections/_products/categories/productivity-tools/transcribe/overview.md

 Transcribe aims to improve the productivity of public officers with these unique offerings:
 - Available on both Internet and the Intranet environment for flexible use
 - Hosts up to Restricted and Sensitive Normal data
-- From mid-August 2022, there will be no additional registration process required for all public officers
+- Auto-onboard all public officers via WOG AAD authentication

 Other key features include:
 - Open to addressing agencies' needs through collaboration on operational use cases and model adaptation